 Most of the positive SnapCap reviews follow similar themes.
 Borrowers like the loan specialists they worked with and praise SnapCap’s customer service.
 They also like how simple the loan application process is (again, you mostly submit bank statements) and how fast the approval process is.

 Then there’s the small number of negative reviews.
-As we mentioned above, some of these focus on high rates and hidden fees, with borrowers grumbling that SnapCap misled them.
+As we mentioned above, some focus on high rates and hidden fees, with borrowers grumbling that SnapCap misled them.
 Other reviewers complain that their application wasn’t processed quickly.
-And a handful of customers say that SnapCap basically ghosted them―just went completely silent after extending a loan offer.
+And a handful of customers say that SnapCap outright ignored them―just went completely silent after extending a loan offer.

 As we’ve said above, the lack of information about rates and fees bothers us.
-But the vast majority of SnapCap customers have good things to say about this online lender, with 93% of the users ranking them to be an excellent lender.
+But almost all SnapCap customers have good things to say about this online lender, with 93% of the users ranking them to be an excellent lender.

-So while we don’t consider SnapCap one of our favorite lenders, there’s a good chance you’ll have a positive experience with it―at least, if you trust all those SnapCap reviews.
+So while we don’t consider SnapCap one of our favorite lenders, there’s a good chance you’ll have a positive experience with them―at least, if you trust all those SnapCap reviews.

 SnapCap is an okay alternative lender, but we don’t think you should rush to apply.

 We know that SnapCap has plenty of positive reviews.
-Borrowers seem happy with its working capital loan.
+Borrowers seem happy with their working capital loan.
 And sure, the application and funding process seem easy enough.

 But you, as a business owner, should try to get the best possible loan you can.
-Since we can’t confirm what SnapCap’s rates and fees are, we can’t tell you that it will be your best financing option.
-Plus, SnapCap doesn’t have any features that make it stand out from the competition.
+Since we can’t confirm SnapCap’s rates and fees, we can’t tell you that it will be your best financing option.
+SnapCap doesn’t have any features that make it stand out from the competition.
 Other lenders do most things better.